 - Financial security.
 Larger, more established businesses can gain better financial security and overheads by agreeing to longer terms.
 This helps to protect businesses against market conditions such as Brexit or rising interest rates.

 - Brand Identity.
-Businesses wanting complete control over the brand, design and culture of their workplaces.
+Businesses want complete control over the brand, design and culture of their workplaces.

-- Control as to how you use and manage your space.
+- Control how you use and manage your space.

 - Initial outlay.
 As well as the high start-up costs of buying the fitting out space (AC, utilities, IT, furniture etc), if there’s a problem you have the cost to fix it.

 - Hassle.
 In addition to potentially costing more, all of the aforementioned obstacles can significantly slow your business down.
 After purchasing all of your equipment and sourcing your contractors, you’ll need to wait until everything has been put in place before you can get to work.
 Not only is this a time delay, but it can also be a logistical nightmare to arrange.

 - Getting started.
 Setting up the agreement takes much longer than moving into a co-working or serviced office.

 Whether a two-man startup or a larger corporate looking for a new head office, we’re here to help you weigh up your leasehold vs serviced office or co-working options.
 We’ll sit down with you to understand your requirements and produce a set of basic floor plans.
 There’s no obligation or charge for the initial consultation, but hopefully now armed with some facts and figures you’re in the driving seat to achieve the very best terms possible on your next premises.

 Ready To Start Your Next Chapter in London?

 If you are looking for office space in London, we can show you a variety of flexible workspaces throughout the city of London.
 To find out more about the areas that OfficeBroker.io cover in London, check out our London Postcode Guide or our Coworking Guide.